numerai/docs/office-hours-with-arbitrage/office-hours-recaps-season-2/ohwa-s02e06.md

 # OHwA S02E06

-Arbitrage had a special surprise for Episode 06 with the [Master Key](https://numer.ai/master_key) himself [Easy Mike P](https://twitter.com/easymikep) joining in the hot seat.
+Arbitrage had a special surprise for Episode 06 with the [Master Key](https://numer.ai/master_key) himself Mike P joining in the hot seat.

 ![Arbitrage is very excited](../../.gitbook/assets/excited.png)